BasileTrujillo/devops-toolbox/README.md

       {
         "plugin": "plato",                // [Required] Plugin Name

-        "blocking": true,                 // Whether the execution is blocking or not "outputDir": "artifacts/plato",   // The output directory
+        "outputDir": "artifacts/plato",   // The output directory
         "eslintrcPath": "",               // Specify a eslintrc file for ESLint linting "jshintrcPath": "",               // Specify a jshintrc file for JSHint linting